rbgvictoria/vicflora-static-pages/keys/Leafy liverworts.md

 ### Lobule form

 This character refers to the 3-d structure and shape of the lobule and includes five states.
+It is only applicable to species with lobules (lobes that are folded to rest dorsally/adaxially or ventrally/abaxially over the main lobe).

 #### Flat